bashofmann/serverless-php-workshop/README.md

   ANY - https://{some random string}.execute-api.eu-west-1.amazonaws.com
 ```

-Hold off doin anything with that endpoint just yet.
+Hold off doing anything with that endpoint just yet.

 ## Deploying a front-end to S3 and Cloudfront